ctc2000/MV-Collection-System-Layout/README.md

 Coordinates of a wind turbine generator (WTG) array and substation in CSV format.

 ### Output
-KML layout with power load and turbine location data embedded.
+KML map file with power load and turbine location data embedded.

 ### Outcomes
 1. Initial KML file for MV Collection System design.
 Edit the cable routes further in any GIS tool to avoid obstacles, crossings, and restricted land parcels.